 Inside the glass inserts are various smaller pieces of glass.
 Each piece having their own unique glass color and glass texture that defines the overall design of that glass.
 When all these get pieced together, you get a beautiful glass insert that can be used for your entryway.
 Varying colors and textures provide different levels of transparency to the glass design as well.
 So you can increase or decrease the privacy level of a glass insert simply by changing the color or the texture of glass pieces used.

-You can get door glass in many different sizes and shapes.
-Sometimes this can be pre-determined by the size of your door, but many doors can fit multi-sizes and shapes of glass.
-So you’ll want to understand the size of your door by checking out our measurement guide and then take a look at all the different options available to your door.
+You can get door glass in many different sizes.
+Sometimes this can be pre-determined by the type of door you have, but many doors work with a variety of glass sizes.
+Check out our measurement guide and then take a look at all the different options available for your door.

 Installing Glass in an Existing Door

-Regardless of DIY experience, you can install a new glass panel into your door in less than an hour.
 If you are adding glass, you’ll need a jig saw to cut an opening for the new glass.
 If you are replacing glass, then you’ll need a drill.
-Checkout our installation video below, or follow the step by step guide to get your new glass insert installed.
+Check out our installation video below, or follow the step-by-step instructions to complete your door glass installation.

 Prepare the exterior door by removing the door from the hinges.
 Remove the handleset from the door.
 Lay the door down across the sawhorses.